ngoinhaoto/filmBloggingReactProject/README.md

 2. Running Vercel Database (this is a lot slower)

-If using vercel, you can use the connection string that we provided.
-Do the same with running locally by running following commands
+If using vercel, you can use the connection string that we provided from [Here](https://drive.google.com/drive/folders/1f6X7a-AfFTQWPcruxrCu5pEfzTFgxzCG?usp=sharing).
+Then run the following commands

 ```
 # Migrate Dev creates a migration on database